-Ikachan is a charming and interesting platformer from freeware developer Pixel in Japan.
-As a tiny squid, your goal is to survive in the dangerous oceans and grow up to be a more powerful octopus.
+Ikachan is a charming and interesting platformer from freeware developer Pixel of Japan (who later made Cave Story.
+As a tiny octopus, your goal is to survive in the dangerous oceans and grow up to your max power.
 In an innovative nod to the RPG genre, you gain new attacks/weapons by gaining levels.
-Each new level requires a certain amount of energy points, which you gain by collecting energy balls that are scattered around the ocean or kill enemies.
+Each new level requires a certain amount of energy points, which you gain by collecting energy balls that are scattered around the ocean or left by killed enemies.
 You kill enemies by ramming your pointy head at them.

-The game is not as simple as it sounds, because it is not conventional in many ways.
+The game is not as simple as it sounds, breaking convention in many ways.
 For starters, you cannot move in any direction at will, but only by pointing to the direction you want to go, and then propel yourself forward (with the 'Z' key).
 Stop the thrust, and you will fall downward to the ocean floor.
 This means you have to tap the Z key consistently and at the right moments to avoid nasty spikes, strong currents, and other obstacles that can kill you in an instant, not to mention menacing enemies.
 Speaking of enemies, they are not easy to kill: each type of enemy requires precise timing and good reflexes, as well as astute observation of their movements and weaknesses.
 Puffer fish, for example, can only be kiled when they are not 'puffed up' with nasty thorns.
 Discovering the little signs that tell you when enemies are about to become dangerous is part of the fun.